How can I learn copywriting?

 Your tone should match that of your ideal customer.
 If your ideal customer is a no-nonsense C-suite executive, keep your copy professional, concise, and to the point.

 Make sure to do thorough research because your ideal customer might not always speak the way you’d expect them to do.
 For example, the CEO of an adventure company might not speak the same way the CEO of a Fortune 500 company does.

 Feature Benefit Meaning formula

-This could also fall under frameworks and formula, but I’ve kept it separate because it’s such a handy tool to have in your copywriting arsenal and you can apply it to any form of writing.
-The idea is to list features of your product as the first step, then write the corresponding advantage it gives your customer in the next column.
+This could also fall under frameworks and formulas, but I’ve kept it separate because it’s such a handy tool to have in your copywriting arsenal, and you can apply it to any form of writing.
+The idea is to list the features of your product as the first step, then write the corresponding advantage it gives your customer in the next column.
 In the third column, spell out the result for your customer.
 You’ll notice that you have to dig deeper with each column.
-Repeat this about 5-10 times and you’ll have a solid list of benefits that you can use in your copy.
-In the example below, I’ve done this exercise for a business, which provides online IELTS mock test.
+Repeat this about 5-10 times, and you’ll have a solid list of benefits that you can use in your copy.
+In the example below, I’ve done this exercise for a business that provides online IELTS mock tests.

 |The closest thing to IELTS||So you get the real test experience||Which means you can ace the actual test with more confidence|